danchyy/software-sauna-code-challenge/SOLUTION_README.md

 to determine if the `-` below the `M` is just part of an intersection and thus a valid option/route (as in this situation) or if it's an invalid continutation, and we should keep the direction.

-It actually isn't that complicated to check that but we would simply need
+It actually isn't that complicated to check that but we would simply need to recurse multiple times in order to check if that node is valid.

 #### Dash Handler

 In charge of checking `-` and `|` chars and its appropriate errors.
+Main exception check is to check that orientation of dashes is correct based on the direction of the path and surrounding nodes.

 ## Installation/Setup